 You’re involved in a car accident caused by another driver’s negligence.
 Your leg is broken.
 You need surgery.
 Five days later you are discharged from the hospital.
 In a couple of weeks you begin physical therapy to increase the strength and range of motion in your leg.
 Therapy lasts four months.
 The medical bills start coming in, and you can’t believe how much they are: $78,000.00.
 Fortunately, you have health insurance benefits through your employer.
 You also have medical payments coverage (of $5,000.00) from your own car insurance policy.
-But primarily you are thinking that since the accident was caused by the other driver’s negligence, HIS insurance ought to pay your medical bills as they come in.
+But primarily you are thinking that since the car accident was caused by the other driver’s negligence, HIS insurance ought to pay your medical bills as they come in.
 Worse yet, you begin to receive collection letters seeking payment of your medical bills.
 What should you do?

 The Bills are Your Responsibility

 First, you must recognize that regardless of the reason for your medical bills, doctors provided service to you, and to no one else.
 The bills are 100% your responsibility.
 And doctors, like everyone else, do not want to wait 2 years for your legal case to resolve before they are paid.
-The negligent driver’s insurance company will NOT pay your bills for a number of reasons:
+The negligent driver’s auto insurance company will NOT pay your bills for a number of reasons:

-- They are under a duty to compensate you only when the defendant is found liable for the accident.
+- They are under a duty to compensate you only when the defendant is found liable for the car accident.
 This means trial (unless settlement is reached.)

-Moreover, the defendant’s insurance company will not pay your doctors/hospital directly.
+Moreover, the defendant’s auto insurance company will not pay your doctors/hospital directly.
 Rather, the jury will decide the value of your case and the insurance company will pay that amount (same thing for settlement.)
 How that money is divided is not the business of the defendant’s insurance company.
 Lastly, don’t expect defendant’s insurance company to make your life easier by paying your bills.
 Your financial struggles work to their benefit.
-Many a person has settled a legal case far below actual value because they need money sooner rather than later.
+Many a person has settled a personal injury case far below actual value because they need money sooner rather than later.

 Submit Your Bills to Your Health Carrier

-- So, if the defendant’s insurance company is not an option, do you submit your medical bills to your car insurance company, under the medical payments provision?
+- So, if the defendant’s auto insurance company is not an option, do you submit your medical bills to your car insurance company, under the medical payments provision?

 - Or do you withstand the collection efforts of your doctors/hospital, and just wait until the end of the case when you receive compensation, before paying your bills?

 NO!
 If you do, you will wind up paying more out-of-pocket for your medical bills than you have to.
-What you should do is submit your bills to your group health carrier.
+What you should do is submit your bills to your group health insurance carrier.